August 28, 2018

 The IC-DISC allows certain U.S. exporters to reduce their overall tax liability through a commission mechanism.
 The exporter manufacturing company pays a tax deductible commission, based on qualified export sales, to a newly created corporation that makes an IRS election to be an IC-DISC.
 But, by design, IC-DISCs are exempt from federal tax, and therefore do not pay tax on the commission received.
 The IC-DISC then distributes the commission income to its shareholder as a qualified dividend subject to tax at reduced capital gains tax rates.

 The IC-DISC entity can be created by the shareholders of the exporter manufacturing company as a brother-sister configuration, typically used when the exporter manufacturing company is a regular corporation for tax purposes.
-Or, the IC-DISC can be established by the exporter manufacturing company as a parent-subsidiary configuration when the parent exporter manufacturing company is a pass through type tax entity.
+Or, the IC-DISC can be established by the exporter manufactur

 In either case, the benefit received from utilizing an IC-DISC structuring is dependent on the tax structuring and the effective tax rates of the taxpayers involved in the commission transactions.
-An IC-DISC structuring can produce net tax savings ranging from 11 to 20 percent of the commission amount.
+An IC-DISC structuring can produce net tax savings ranging from roughly 5 to 13 percent of the commission amount.

 The IC-DISC is not required to distribute its accumulated earnings, allowing for the dividend income to be deferred into future tax years.
 However, the IC-DISC must meet specific requirements each year, so careful planning is needed to achieve the tax deferral benefit.